lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pytorch.md

     ```

     Using the **--no-deps** option for "pip install" is necessary here as otherwise the PyTorch
-    version might be replaced and you will run into trouble with the cuda drivers.
+    version might be replaced and you will run into trouble with the CUDA drivers.

 On the partition `ml`: